CLAIRLab-HAW/ur-state-manager/README.md

   Check with `ros2 service list | grep dashboard`.

   > On a200-0553 the `husky-custom-setup` installer optionally starts the `dashboard_client`
-  > as its own boot service (`ur-dashboard.service`).
+  > as its own boot service (`clearpath-custom-ur-dashboard.service`).
 If it is already running through that,
   > start this launch with `start_dashboard_client:=false` so that two dashboard clients do
   > not connect to port 29999 at the same time.
 - `headless_mode: true` (Clearpath default on a200-0553) → `robot_state_helper` sends